 - Design curriculum which promotes articulation between degree levels and educational institutions.

-Students must apply to the Fire Science Program and to the EMT program and may begin their study in the Fire Science program in fall quarter of every even numbered year.
+Students must apply to the Fire Science Program and to the EMT program and may begin their study in the Fire Science program in fall quarter.
 Students who miss the fall enrollment period may take the EMT program when offered and general educational courses at any time and then take the fire related courses when the program begins again.
 In order to start this program, the placement process must be completed through the Testing Center.
 Visit wwcc.edu/placement for more information.
 Due to the nature of the work, students wishing to enroll in the Fire Science program must submit to a Washington State criminal background check.

 Every year, fires and other emergencies take thousands of lives and destroy property worth billions of dollars.
 Firefighters help protect the public against these dangers by rapidly responding to a variety of emergencies.
 They must be prepared to respond rapidly, regardless of the weather or hour.
 Firefighters have assumed a range of responsibilities, including emergency medical services; they rescue victims and provide emergency medical attention as needed, ventilate smoke-filled areas, and attempt to salvage the contents of buildings.
 They are frequently the first emergency personnel at the scene of a traffic accident or medical emergency and may be called upon to put out a fire, treat injuries, or perform other vital functions.
 Most calls to which firefighters respond involve medical emergencies, and about half of all fire departments provide ambulance service for victims.
 Firefighters receive training in emergency medical procedures, and many fire departments require them to be certified as emergency medical technicians (EMT).
 Firefighters work in a variety of settings, including urban and suburban areas, airports, chemical plants, other industrial sites, and rural areas like grasslands and forests.
 In addition, some firefighters work in hazardous materials units that are trained for the control, prevention, and cleanup of oil spills and other hazardous materials incidents.